 Employers ultimately care about Medical Assistants, Pharmacy Technicians, and CNA’s being proficient, reliable, customer service oriented, and ability to perform core competencies regardless of the length of the program.
 Our employers have been pleased with our graduates.

-Why is our tuition less than other schools?
+How are we able to charge less tuition than other schools?
 Our students require less support in professional development and soft skills.
 As a result, we require less staff, less time training on life skills, and most of the training is focused on performing functions in their trade.
 (Also see answers to question on accreditation)

-We are not accredited and do not participate in Title IV federal financial aid programs (FAFSA).
-Many vocational schools (depending on their status as a non-profit or for-profit) are required to meet a minimum of 10% of their tuition revenue as non-government aid (90/10 rule mandated by the Department of Education).
+We don’t participate in Title IV federal financial aid programs, hence, our programs are shorter focus mainly on hard skills.
+(Schools participating in Title IV federal financial aid programs (FAFSA) are required to offer longer programs in order to receive aid.
+In addition, many vocational schools (depending on their status as a non-profit or for-profit) are required to meet a minimum of 10% of their tuition revenue as non-government aid (90/10 rule mandated by the Department of Education).
 As an example, an 8 month program with access to financial aid and tuition of $18,000 will receive a maximum of approximately up to $15,500 in financial aid from the government for qualified students.
-The remaining balance must be paid out of pocket by the student or through a private lender.
+The remaining balance must be paid out of pocket by the student or through a private lender.)

 Bridge Career Education’s training delivers core competencies in approximately 11 weeks.
 With committed students they can achieve the skills necessary for employment and don’t require extra staff and time to teach basic life skills and soft skills.
-Most students that can meet our expectations exhibit the professional soft skills when they start our program.
+Most students that have met our expectations exhibit the professional soft skills when they start our program.

-Since we are not seeking government aid, we don’t require an 8 – 9 month of training.
-We require less staff because there is no need to focus heavily on teaching basic life skills and we invest our team’s efforts on hard skills.
+Since we are not seeking government aid, we do not require 8 – 9 months of training.
+We require less staff and hours on training basic life skills and invest the majority of our team’s efforts on hard skills.
 We also occupy very little space for offices.
-With these efficiencies we’re able to pass this savings along to our students.
-Our goal is to make a profit (like many other businesses) but we believe Bridge Career Education will continue to be a positive impact on our community by providing training that will prepare student for employment quickly and efficiently.
+With these efficiencies we’re able to pass savings on to our students.
+Our goal is to provide services to our clients and make a profit (like many other businesses), but our mission at Bridge Career Education is to make a positive impact on our community by providing valuable training that will prepare students for employment quickly and efficiently.